-Name of the related parties Relationship to the Company Yi Tong Fiber Co., Ltd. Subsidiaries of the Company Kwang Ming Silk Mill Co., Ltd. Subsidiaries of the Company Jin Xian Welfare and Charity Foundation Same chairman as the Company.
+Name of the related parties Relationship to the Company Yi Tong Fiber Co., Ltd. Subsidiaries of the Company Kwang Ming Silk Mill Co., Ltd. Subsidiaries of the Company Hung Chou Fiber Industry Co., Ltd Subsidiaries of the Company Jin Xian Welfare and Charity Foundation Same chairman as the Company.